chrissolanilla/CSolanillaBio/_posts/2018-09-12-css-specificity.md

 Now when we look at the the specificity values, we’ll see they BOTH have <strong>(0, 1, 1)</strong>.
 So what happens now?
 In this case, the <strong>Cascading Order</strong> tells us that the <code>p.intro</code> selector will take precedence, because it occurs after the <code>.home p</code> selector. _It’s all coming together._

-let's take a look at another example:
+Let's take a look at another example:

 <div class="code-sample">
 <span class="code-sample-title">quotes.html</span>